DeepRank/deeprank/README.md

 ### A .
 Generate the data set (using MPI)

 The generation of the data require only require PDBs files of decoys and their native and the PSSM if needed.
 All the features/targets and mapped features onto grid points will be auomatically calculated and store in a HDF5 file.
-In the generate_dataset.py under the example folder we provide an example of dataset generation.

 ```python
 from deeprank.generate import *